Skip to main content

 Peak Web Technologies

-How Much Does a Website Cost for a Small Business?
+How Much Does a Website Cost for a Small Business in Delaware?

-For most small businesses, a professional website costs between $1,500 and $5,000.
+For most small businesses in Delaware, a professional website costs between $1,000 and $5,000.
 The exact price depends on how many pages you need, what features are included, and how custom the design is.
+At Peak Web Technologies, a Newark-based agency, custom websites start at $1,000 for a standard site and $2,000 for a premium site — and we publish our prices, which most Delaware agencies don't.

-Here's a breakdown so you know exactly what to expect.
+Here's a transparent, tier-by-tier breakdown so you know exactly what to expect.

-This is perfect for a new business that needs a professional online presence.
+This is perfect for a new Delaware business that needs a professional online presence.
 You'll get:

 • 5-page marketing site (Home, About, Services, Contact, one more)